fljota/pwa/README.md

 `_build/prod/rel/*pwa*/bin/*pwa* start`

 ## How to install fljota.pwa on your rpi4 ubuntu 20.04 for local experiments (the nerdy way)?

+0. Make shure to bring your system to the latest version `sudo apt update && sudo apt upgrade`

 1. Check your Ubuntu Version
 `lsb_release -d`